nf-core/viralmetagenome/docs/output.md

 :::

-By default, viralmetagenome will only provide the log files of BBDuk.
+By default, nf-core/viralmetagenome will only provide the log files of BBDuk.
 The filtered reads can be saved by specifying `--save_intermediate_reads` or `--save_final_reads 'complexity'`.

 ### prinseq++

-[`prinseq++`](https://github.com/Adrian-Cantu/PRINSEQ-plus-plus) is used in viralmetagenome for complexity filtering using different algorithms.
+[`prinseq++`](https://github.com/Adrian-Cantu/PRINSEQ-plus-plus) is used in nf-core/viralmetagenome for complexity filtering using different algorithms.
 This means that it will remove reads with low sequence diversity (e.g., mono- or dinucleotide repeats).

 :::note{title="Output files" collapse}